RicardoAzuul/RicardoAzuul.github.io/README.md

 ### Features Left to Implement

 As I was working on the project, I realized that I was too ambitious.
 The project requirements specify a minimum of 3 pages, but I had 5 pages.
-This, coupled with the difficulty of finding suitable free stock images to use, meant that I didn't have the time or resources to implement these features:
+This, coupled with the difficulty of finding suitable free stock images to use, meant that I didn't have the time to implement these features:
 - A Jumbotron on the main page, to highlight the next upcoming event
 - Calls to action, such as:
     - for players a call to action: perhaps a weekly tournament?